Exhibition: 6 March – 12 July 2026 · The New Art Gallery Walsall · Free entry

 Artist film · 2016

-Artist film awarded the Derek Jarman Artist Film Award.
-Screened internationally.
+Artist film screened internationally.
 An essay film on memory, landscape, and the psychic cost of migration.

 The Sikhs of Smethwick